samikhalildev/MERNQuick/README.md

 In SPAs the whole application lives on a single web page that is sent from the server once I.e. the client only gets one HTML page from the server.

 ## React
-React is where the magic of SPAs happens.
+React is where the magic of SPAs happen.
 React allows us to create components of UI's and render them on the page depending on the URL route.

-#### Components:
 A component is a React class that renders HTML.
-When the state changes, React listens for these changes and will automatically update the DOM.
+When the state changes, React listens for these changes and automatically updates the DOM.

 App.js is the meeting place for all React components.